avatao-content/tfwconnector/cpp/README.md

 ## How to build

-When you compile the files, you have to depend on libzmq:
+When you compile the files, you have to link libzmq:
 **g++:**
 ```text
 -lzmq